SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 **Exploring the XCO XLSX Module**

 Assuming you have the XLSX content created and uploaded above on your system, you can explore the following example using the XCO classes/methods.
-Set up a demo class called `zcl_some_class` and use the code provided below.
+Set up a demo class called `zcl_demo_abap` and use the code provided below.
 After activating it, choose *F9* in ADT to run the class.
 The example is designed to show output in the console.

 > **💡 Note**<br>
 > - Refer to the comments in the code for information.